BankkRoll/BitMint-BETA-Ordinal-Mint-Site/README.md

   recipientBTCAddress: '<BTC Address>',            // replace with the recipient BTC address
   totalSupply: <Total Supply>,                     // replace with the total supply of NFTs
   artFilesFolder: '<IPFS Folder Link>',            // replace with the link to your art collection in an IPFS folder
-  artFilesMimeType: "<MIME Type>",                 // replace with the MIME type of your files. e.g. 'image/png'
+  artFilesMimeType: "<MIME Type>",                 // replace with the MIME type of your files. - refer below to the MIME types and file extensions
-  artFilesExtension: "<File Extension>",           // replace with the file extension of your files. e.g. 'png'
+  artFilesExtension: "<File Extension>",           // replace with the file extension of your files. - refer below to the MIME types and file extensions
   fee: <Fee>,                                      // DO NOT CHANGE THIS UNLESS YOU KNOW WHAT YOU ARE DOING
   serviceFee: <Service Fee>,                       // DO NOT CHANGE THIS UNLESS YOU KNOW WHAT YOU ARE DOING };